vladstudennikov/flask-xml-to-json/docs/DOCS.md

 -   **Technology**: Python, Flask
 -   **Structure**: A Flask web server that exposes a RESTful API.
 -   **Endpoints**:
+    -   `POST /personal/xml-to-json`: Accepts XML for personal data and returns JSON.
+    -   `POST /personal/json-to-xml`: Accepts JSON for personal data and returns XML.
-    -   `POST /xml-to-json`: Accepts XML data and returns JSON.
+    -   `POST /it/xml-to-json`: Accepts XML for IT data and returns JSON.
-    -   `POST /json-to-xml`: Accepts JSON data and returns XML.
+    -   `POST /it/json-to-xml`: Accepts JSON for IT data and returns XML.
 -   **Modules**:
-    -   `main.py`: The main entry point of the Flask application.
+    -   `main.py`: The main entry point of the Flask application, containing all endpoints.
+    -   `personal_data_libs.py`: Defines the data model and conversion logic for `FullPersonalData`.
-    -   `personal_data.py`: Defines the data model and the conversion logic (pure Python).
+    -   `it_data_libs.py`: Defines the data model and conversion logic for `ITData`.
+    -   `personal_data.py`: (Legacy) Defines the data model with manual parsing.
-    -   `main_with_libs.py`: An alternative entry point that uses a library-based approach for conversion.
+    -   `main_with_libs.py`: (Legacy) An alternative entry point.
-    -   `personal_data_libs.py`: A version of the data model that uses `dataclasses` and the `xmltodict` library.

 ## 6. Data Model